Generic Name: amitriptyline (am-ee-TRIP-tih-leen)

 - if you have alcoholism or regularly consume 3 or more alcoholic beverages per day

-- if you have glaucoma, an irregular heartbeat, heart disease, chest pain, liver disease, prostate problems, thyroid disease, or are unable to urinate (urinary retention)
+- if you have increased eye pressure or glaucoma, an irregular heartbeat, heart disease, chest pain, liver disease, prostate problems, thyroid disease, or are unable to urinate (urinary retention)

 - if you have a history of seizures, epilepsy, or porphyria

 - if you are taking a medicine that contains methylene blue